liferay/liferay-docs/develop/learning-paths/mobile/articles/01-beginning-android-portal-development/02-build-mobile-sdk-android.markdown

 provides?"
 Fantastic question!
 The reason is that the pre-built Mobile SDK provided by Liferay only includes classes for calling the remote services of Liferay's *core* portlets.
 Core portlets are the portlets included with every Liferay installation (also referred to as *out-of-the-box* portlets).
-Since this you'll be calling the remote services of the Guestbook portlet developed in the [Liferay MVC Learning Path](/develop/learning-paths/-/knowledge_base/6-2/beginning-liferay-development), you have to build the Mobile SDK.
+Since you'll be calling the remote services of the Guestbook portlet developed in the [Liferay MVC Learning Path](/develop/learning-paths/-/knowledge_base/6-2/beginning-liferay-development), you have to build the Mobile SDK.
 This is the case with any non-core portlet: